-- Is a breach of any other legal obligation

-- Oi

-- Is a deliberate attempt by an individual or group of people to conceal the any of the above.
+- Or - Is a deliberate attempt by an individual or group of people to conceal the any of the above.

 Where a complaint is a made in good faith and falls into to one (or more) of the above categories, the employee will be afforded protection under the Public Interest Disclosure Act 1998 from any repercussions on their present position or future career.